hendelbah/portfolio/fractals-Delphi/README.rst

 - You can zoom in and out with mouse scroll.
 If you zoom in, the detalization drops, so you might need to set higher iterations number.

+- ``reset`` button resets zoom and adjusts window size if you've changed it

 - When zoomed, you can move the image with ``ctrl+drag``.